microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-04.md

 [< Previous Challenge](./Challenge-03.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-05.md)

 ## Introduction
-In the last challenge, we discovered that our application is not connected to any database, so in this challenge, we will be learning how to deploy a MongoDB database onto ARO so that our application can have persistent data.
+In the previous challenge, we discovered that our application is not connected to any database, so in this challenge, we will be learning how to deploy a MongoDB database onto ARO so that our application can have persistent data.

 ## Description
 In this challenge we will deploy MongoDB database service.
 We will be doing this by deploying a container image from Docker Hub.